bropez/playlist_saver/README.md

 ## Getting Started

-After forking, the only thing that is needed is the `spotify_credentials.py` file.
+After forking you'll need to `pip install spotipy`

+You'll also need to create a `spotify_credentials.py` file.
 It is a simple file that only has your credentials held in an object that the script calls to verify your profile.
 ```
 spotify = {